 According to project managers, Clematis Streetscape aims to make the Street one of the “world’s greatest streets,” by making major and minor adjustments to put people first.
 The approved design will increase “people” space by nearly 18 percent.
 People space reduces the priority given to cars, reallocating the shared public space for shade trees and expanded sidewalks.
 Sidewalks will be expanded from 9 feet – 12 feet and the street will now be curb less.
 Parking will still take priority, however, and 12 spaces will be available on the 300 block.
 In addition, the project managers are proposing updated materials for paving and barrier structures, with heat absorption, maintenance, longevity and aesthetics in mind.

-Improvements to the 300 block are scheduled to break ground in June.
+Improvements to the 300 block broke ground in June.
 Construction is expected to be complete by October, and additional blocks will be scheduled for improvements in the future.